Welcome to our AUTHORS Page

 Sumi's company, Iron Lotus Productions, presents with Mariachi Plaza Festival Foundation, Boyle Heights Chamber of Commerce and Mothers of East L.A., the annual Mariachi Festival and the Santa Cecilia Festival and Procession held at Mariachi Plaza in Boyle Heights, Los Angeles, California.
 She was a Screen Actors Guild board member and an American Federation of Television and Radio Artists board member for thirty-five years.
 In 2009, Sumi received the prestigious Screen Actors Guild Ralph Morgan Award (named after SAG's first president).
 Sumi has two daughters - Connie and Vanda; two dogs - CeCe and Panda; and a grand-doggie, Junior.

-NOTE: Sumi passed away in October, 2014.
+- Sumi published her memoirs, IRON LOTUS, with Great Spirit Publishing.
+She passed away in October, 2014.
 We are very sad to lose this beloved author and wish her family many continued blessings.

-Ruth is the author of Getting Here: An Odyssey Through World War II, A Girl from Bielsko: Ruth’s Story, Witness and Survivor, Vignettes from Life, and Going Places, all available on Amazon.
+Ruth is the author of Getting Here: An Odyssey Through World War II, A Girl from Bielsko: Ruth’s Story, Witness and Survivor, Vignettes from Life, Going Places, and Memories and Moments, all available on Amazon.

 When she was a child, Kay Larson realized that when she was gone her family name would go with her.
 Her father had six sisters and she was the youngest of his six daughters.
 Even if she married and had children it would be highly unlikely their last name would be Larson.
 A book was the only thing Kay could think of to leave behind bearing her family name.